TheMosquito/qemu-cross-testdev/README.md

 time make testdev ARCH=x86_64
 ```

-The first run will take sometime to download and build the QEMU images.
+The first run will take sometime (~22 min) to download and build the QEMU images.
 Any time after that it should be pretty quick.

 ### Check if ready (after `make testdev` returns)

-`docker logs testdev`, look for `testdev ready to go!!!` message.
+`docker logs testdev`, look for `testdev ready to go!!!` message.  (~3 min boot time)

 ### Get a shell (after ready)